fnschwarz/schiro-gamehub/README.md

 ## Usage

 1. Open your browser and navigate to `http://localhost:5173`.
-2. Enter a Steam App ID in the input field and click "Spiel hinzufügen" to add a game to your collection.
+2. Enter a Steam App ID in the input field and click "Add Game" to add a game to your wishlist.
-3. View the list of games in your collection.
+3. View the list of games in your wishlist.

 ## API Endpoints

-- `GET /api/games`: Retrieve a list of all games in the collection.
+- `GET /api/games`: Retrieve a list of all games in the wishlist.
 - `GET /api/games/:id`: Retrieve details of a specific game by its Steam App ID.
-- `POST /api/games/post`: Add a new game to the collection.
+- `POST /api/games/post`: Add a new game to the wishlist.

 ## Contributing